nbeernink/domain-inventory/README.md

 need a quick overview of which nameservers a domain is using and which IP the A- or AAAA- records are pointing to.

+# controlpanel support
+The script can log into a server via ssh using the `-s` parameter to fetch a list of domains.
+It can do this for the following CP's.

+* Plesk
+* DirectAdmin
+* Cpanel
+* Froxlor

 # installation

 1. `git clone git@github.com:nbeernink/domain-inventory.git`